revbayes/revbayes.github.io/developer/index.md

 The RevBayes Developers' Guide will provide you with the information needed to implement new methods, models, functions, and algorithms in the RevBayes language and core libraries.

-{% assign developer = site.pages | where:"layout", "developer" %}
-{% assign devguide = developer | where:"category", "Developer" | sort: "index","last" %}
+{% assign devguide = site.pages | where:"category", "Developer" | sort: "index","last" %}
 <table class="table table-striped">
 {% for lesson in devguide %}
 <tr>